 The University of Puget Sound recognizes that a time of bereavement can be difficult for a student.
 Therefore, the university provides a Student Bereavement Policy for students facing the loss of a family member.

-Students are normally eligible for, and faculty are expected to grant, three consecutive weekdays of excused absences, without penalty, for the death of a family member, including parent, grandparent, sibling, or persons living in the same household.
-Should the student feel that additional days are necessary, the student must request additional bereavement leave from the Dean of Students’ or the Dean’s designee.
-In the event of the death of another family member or friend not explicitly included within this policy, a bereaved student may petition for grief absence through the Dean of Students’ Office for approval.
+Students are normally eligible for, and faculty members are expected to grant, three consecutive weekdays of excused absences, without penalty, for the death of a family member, including parent, grandparent, sibling, or persons living in the same household.
+Should the student feel that additional days are necessary, the student must request additional bereavement leave from the Dean of Students or the Dean’s designee.
+In the event of the death of another family member or friend not explicitly included within this policy, a bereaved student may petition for grief absence through the Dean of Students office for approval.

-To request bereavement leave, a student must notify the Dean of Students’ Office by email, phone, or in person about the death of the family member.
-When bereavement leave is approved, the Dean of Students’ Office will notify the student and the Office of Academic Advising.
-In turn, Academic Advising will notify the student’s instructors and advisor of the dates of excused absences for bereavement leave.
-When the student returns from leave, the student must submit to the Dean of Students’ Office an obituary notice, a funeral or memorial program, or other documentation regarding the death of the family member.
+To request bereavement leave, a student must notify the Dean of Students office by email, phone, or in person about the death of the family member.
+When bereavement leave is approved, the Dean of Students office will notify the student and the Office of Academic Advising.
+In turn, Academic Advising will notify the student’s instructors and advisor of the dates of the excused absences for bereavement leave.
+When the student returns from leave, the student must submit to the Dean of Students office an obituary notice, a funeral or memorial program, or other documentation regarding the death of a family member.

 While this policy excuses a student from class attendance, the student remains responsible for missed academic work.
 Therefore, the student is to seek the advice of each instructor to consider the options and to establish a plan to compensate for coursework missed during bereavement leave.
 For more information, please contact the Dean of Students office.